-On the other hand, you can see and hear reactions and feedback in real-time when you observe participants in a usability test.
+On the other hand, you can see and hear reactions and feedback in real time when you observe participants in a website usability test.
 It lets you know if users ignore essential aspects of your landing page or site — much like heatmaps and other technical tools.

 3. Adds In-Depth Insights

 One of the drawbacks of DIY user testing is that we are often biased and tend to develop tunnel vision around products that have unfolded in front of our eyes.
 By watching real people struggle and ease into the website layout, website developers can provide better insight into the user experience driven by intuition.

 In other words, usability testing allows you to see things from another perspective.
 It is a great way to identify problems and deal with them with empathy.
 In the long run, you may find that this strategy provides results of real value.

 4. Find Minor Issues

 Minor issues, such as broken links and grammatical mistakes, may not seem to be the worst errors.
 However, a great website and brand separate itself from the good ones for its attention to detail.

 When first-time users with a fresh perspective start experimenting with parts of the website that the developer may not deem of much importance, they can help spot small details that need work.
 Overall, this helps build the brand image and gives a professional touch to the site.

 When you work in a team, all members can’t agree on everything.
 However, if it’s in the company’s interest, some may be convinced to swallow their pride and get on board.